mianmaki/Arduino-sound-tracking-turret/README.md

 ## Overview

 A turret that turns a servo motor to point roughly in the same direction as the direction a sound comes from.
 It utilizes 2 sound sensors and compares the differences in measured sound intensity and sound arrival time.
 I was interested in making some kind of turret as a personal project that can take an input (sound, light, heat, etc.) and figure out the direction it comes from.
-This is a modified version of my face tracking nerf gun turret.

 ## How it works